Click to chat with Brum Bot, our AI-powered virtual assistant. ×

 If you are a food business looking to donate food

-If you are a food business or independent food retailer looking to donate surplus food, your donation could make a real difference to people and projects tackling food insecurity in Birmingham.
-Our downloadable guidance offers practical advice to help ensure your donations are safe, compliant, and best utilised by community food providers.
+If you are a food business or independent food retailer looking to donate extra food, your donation could make a real difference to people and projects tackling food insecurity in Birmingham.

-• frozen foods should be kept at -18°C or colder, and must be frozen before midnight on the use-by date if you are extending their shelf life.
+• frozen foods should be kept at -18°C or colder, and must be frozen before midnight on the use-by date if you are extending their shelf life

-• hot foods must be kept at 63°C or above during holding or transport.
+• hot foods must be kept at 63°C or above during holding or transport

 Page last updated: 31 October 2025